Castlewellan

-• This Whodunit Hunt is packed with over 30 clues to solve in a booklet containing several pieces of extra historical and tourist information.
+• This Whodunit has 27 clues to solve in a booklet packed with extra historical and tourist information.

-• The recommended time for this murder mystery is about 3 hours, excluding any stops for refreshment or retail therapy!
+• The recommended time for this murder mystery is about two hours, excluding any stops for refreshment.

 To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.